Korea's Traditional Costume, Hanbok

 Features of Hanbok

 The unique lines of hanbok appear at their greatest when the wearer is in motion.
 Hanbok is creative and expressive in its design.
 Another special feature about hanbok is the shape, having a slim top and wide bottom, similar to a bell.
-The jacket should be tight and fitted while the skirt is relaxed.
+The jacket should be tight and fitted while the skirt is.
 The tightly fitting jacket attractively reflects the shape of the upper body.
-The wide sleeves and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
+The wide and flexible skirt flatter the wearer’s gracefulness by hiding the movements of the lower body, so the wearer appears to be floating on air.
 Hanbok fabric is colored using natural dyes.
 The colors of nature are imbued in the cloth, giving hanbok a depth and richness not found from artificial dyes.
+A full set of hanbok for men consists of a vest, jeogori (top jacket), and a pair of pants while women's include a jeogori, undershirt, skirt, and a pair of pantaloons.

 - 【 Photo: Ceremonial wedding hanbok